6 minutes read

 The court’s starting point is to presume that beneficial ownership is the same as legal ownership.
 As H was the sole legal owner, it was for W to prove her beneficial entitlement.
 In the absence of any express declaration of trust, W had to prove that she was a beneficial owner by way of a constructive trust.
 This required clear evidence that both parties intended she would have a beneficial entitlement and that W relied on that common intention to her detriment.

-The alternative claim in other cases could have been based on proprietary.
+The alternative claim in other cases could have been based on proprietary estoppel.
 W would need to show that, whatever he actually intended, H had made her promises or given her assurances that she was a joint owner of the property and that she relied on those to her detriment, meaning that it would now be wrong for him to renege on those promises.
 A successful proprietary estoppel claim could result in her receiving a share of the property, a right to occupy it or, alternatively, a lump sum by way of compensation.

 In this case, the court was satisfied that H held the property on constructive trust for the two of them at the date of the bankruptcy.
 The court inferred a joint intention from their actions and their discussions, based on H's requirement that W should make regular payments to him and that she should be jointly responsible for the re-mortgage.
 The court also accepted that H frequently referred to the family home as "our home".
 Such comments alone will not always prove beneficial ownership, but on these facts, the judge accepted showed H’s intention to indicate to W that she was a joint owner.
 The judge also found W’s detrimental reliance because her payments went beyond what a spouse with her income might reasonably have been expected to contribute to shared expenses and because of the joint mortgage.